FAQ & Support

 Furthermore, the surface appears to be hotter than it actually is since it is touched with the very senstive fingertips.
 We suggest to remove the USB-C hub/dock when not needed in order not to emitt unnecessary heat to the environment and not to use any energy.

 There is already a set of rubber pads attached to the Compact Dock so it fits perfectly the 13″ MacBook Pro.
 The additional pads can be attached on top of these for fitting it well with the 15″ MacBook Pro.
 The rubber pads prevent unnecessary strain on the USB-C ports of the laptop by bridging the gap between Compact Dock and desktop.

-By pressing “fn + esc” keys, the top row of keyboard is changing from system functions (such as “brightness up/down” or “volume up/down”) to true functional keys (F1, F2, etc.). “fn + esc” changes back and forth between system functions and true Fx keys.
+By pressing “fn + esc”, the top row of the keyboard changes from system functions (such as “brightness up/down” or “volume up/down”) to true functional keys (F1, F2, etc.). “fn + esc” changes back and forth between system functions and true Fx keys.

 LMP Dock Ethernet connection is not recognised with macOS 10.14 Mojave

 Ethernet connection is not connected

 - Select “USB 10/100/1000” and press the – button:

 - This message appears, please press “No”:

 - Restart your computer: